our grazing project

 Please note the work completed between 2017-2018 was done under our former name, Tivoli Preserve Community Farm.

-Five sheep, named Bowie, Philip Aries, Chad, Jupiter, and Evening—spend the summer on Governors Island, helping to control invasive plant species in beautiful Hammock Grove by eating them.
+Five sheep, named Bowie, Philip Aries, Chad, Jupiter, and Evening, summered on Governors Island, helping to control invasive plant species in beautiful Hammock Grove by eating them.

-The mini-flock will have a shelter in Hammock Grove and rotate between sections (also known as “petals”) to help manage mugwort and phragmites, which is the same plant they have been eating along the trails in Tivoli Lake Preserve.
+The mini-flock had a shelter in Hammock Grove and rotated among sections (also known as “petals”) to help manage mugwort and phragmites, the same plant they had been eating along the trails in Tivoli Lake Preserve.

-They will be cared for by The Trust for Governors Island’s horticultural team.
-The team will also monitor their progress and effectiveness in controlling invasive plant species.
+They were cared for by The Trust for Governors Island’s horticultural team.
+The team also monitored their progress and effectiveness in controlling invasive plant species.

 About Our Animals